galaxyproject/planemo/docs/commands/brew.rst

 **Options**::

-      --brew PATH  Homebrew 'brew' executable to use.
+      --brew FILE  Homebrew 'brew' executable to use.
       --help       Show this message and exit.